1976 Mirage GR8

 Published 05/01/18

-In 1974 JWA became Gulf Research Racing to reflect the name of the Mirages’ loyal sponsor.
+In 1974 JWAE became Gulf Research Racing to reflect the name of the Mirages’ loyal sponsor.
 The new car, called Mirage GR7, was tailor-made for the 24 Hours of Le Mans.
-But for the next season in 1975 a new car was developed, the GR8, and driven by Derek Bell and Jacky Ickx, the car not only won the race but was also awarded the prestigious Index of Thermal Efficiency trophy.
+But for the next season in 1975 a new car was developed, the GR8, driven by Derek Bell and Jacky Ickx.
+The car not only won the race but also won the prestigious Index of Thermal Efficiency trophy.

 Despite the smashing win, in late 1975 Gulf Oil withdrew sponsorship for international sports car racing.
 That was almost the end for Mirage.
 But former racing driver Harley Cluxton III came to the rescue.
 He purchased the Mirage team and all associated manufacturing rights from John Wyer and the Gulf Research Racing Company, and created the Grand Touring Cars Inc team.
 The team had two Group 6 prototypes at La Sarthe for 1976.
 Both were basically the same cars of 1975, with the same 2993 cm³ Ford-Cosworth DFV V8 with 32 valves and DOHC.
 GR8 #10 is chassis #802 that in 1976 came in 2nd overall, 11 laps behind the winning Martini 936 – in 1975 the same chassis came in 3rd, but in Gulf colors.

-It would be hard to be candid about this one, so I’ll be blunt: this GR8 #10 is a stinker.
+It would be hard to not be candid about this one, so here it is: this GR8 #10 is a stinker 😣.
 For instance, headlights have pegs (“dead eyes”), and the interior is frankly terrible.
 Every grill, vent or opening on the body is solid, just painted black.
 And to add insult to injury, one of the side decals folded up before the application of clear coat.
 So unless you get it for dirt cheap, just avoid it.
 It’s basically a (bad) pw model, so the more expensive Spark version is a better investment.
 Compare this to say my Lola B10/60… That is a GREAT model.
 This sucks – honestly, this is my worse Ixo 🙁